PacoCasillas/Book-Search/README.md

 ## Installation

 To use this application you can click on the link to the live application, also it can be downloaded via zip file and opened locally.
-In order to do so you will need to run the command ```npm install`` followed by ```npm run develop```
+In order to do so you will need to run the command ```npm install```  followed by  ```npm run develop```.

 ## Usage

+Link to live application: [link](https://git.heroku.com/morning-springs-01382.git)

-the following images will show the use and look of the application
+The following images will show the use and look of the application:

 ## License